scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour

 Targeting up to 5 creatures in range, bless them with divine strength.
 Make a spellcasting roll, adding 2 bad dice for each creature targeted.
-On success the creatures are strengthened.
-For the duration, creatures have expertise in Athletics checks and Strength saves.
-When strengthened creatures make strength based attacks they may reroll 3 wound dice in their damage roll and add 1/0 in physical damage on critical hits.
+On success the creatures are Strengthened for the duration.
+While Strengthened, creatures have expertise in Athletics challenges and Strength saves.
+When Strengthened creatures make strength based attacks they may reroll 3 wound dice in their damage roll and add 1/0 in physical damage on critical hits.

 Add an enhanced die for every level cast above 6th.